yangfangs/physpetools/docs/docs/faq.md

 ### 1.What preparation of user should does for PhySpeTree?

-The users should prepare a TXT files, which contain species abbreviate names (abbreviated names are same with [KEGG database](http://www.genome.jp/kegg/catalog/org_list.html). one line write one species name only such as [organism_example_list](https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt).
+The users should prepare a TXT file, which contain species name (abbreviated names are same with [KEGG database](http://www.genome.jp/kegg/catalog/org_list.html). one line write one species name only.
+For example,[organism_example_list](https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt).
 You can retrieve the Abbreviation of species names by [KEGG API](http://rest.kegg.jp/list/organism)

 ### 2.What's PhySpeTree output data mean?

-PhySpeTree output two data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.
+PhySpeTree output two data files, the one is a result file default names is `Outdata`, another is a `temp` file.

-If you reconstruct phylogenetic tree by HCP (highly conserved protein) method, temp file include three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``
+If you reconstruct phylogenetic tree by `--hcp` (highly conserved protein) method, the temp files include three directory: `conserved_protein`, `alignment` and `concatenate`.

-  * conserved_protein: Store the FASTA format files, which are conserved proteins retrieve by KEGG database.
+  * conserved_protein: Store the FASTA format files, which was highly conserved proteins retrieved by KEGG database.
-  * muscle_alignment: Store files are multiple sequence alignment by muscle.
+  * alignment: Store the sequence files has been aligned.
-  * concatenate: Include concatenate highly conserved protein data (*.fasta format file) and select conserved blocks data (*.fasta-gb1 format file).
+  * concatenate: Include concatenated highly conserved proteins data (FASTA format) and selected conserved blocks data (\*.fasta-gb1 format file).

-If you reconstruct phylogenetic tree by SRNA (16s RNA) model temp file include two directory ``16srnadata`` and ``16srna_alignment``.
+If you reconstruct phylogenetic tree by `--srna` (SSU rRNA) method, the temp files include two directory: `rna_sequence` and `rna_alignment`.

-  * 16srandata: Stroe  a file name is 16srandata.fata, contain the 16s RNA data retrieve by SILVA database.
+  * rna_sequence: Store a file named rna_sequence.fasta, contain the SSU rRNA sequence retrieved from SILVA database.
-  * 16sran_alignment: Store the *.fasta format is multiple sequence alignment data and the *.fasta-gb1, *fasta-gb1.html are select conserved blocks data (use Gblocks software), the *.phy format file is convert to convert from gblok data by PhySpeTree to reconstruct phylogenetic tree.
+  * 16sran_alignment: Store in the *.fasta file is the sequence files has been aligned and the *.fasta-gb1, *fasta-gb1.html are select conserved blocks data (use Gblocks software), the *.phy format file is converted from has been select conserved blocks data by PhySpeTree.

+`NOTE`:

-The users can check the quality of every aspect of data by these temp files.
+* Users can check the quality of every aspect of data by the corresponding temp files.

 ## PhySpeTree reconstruct phylogenetic tree database

-### 1.what's the highly conserved proteins are PhySpeTree use reconstruct phylogenetic tree?
+### 1.what's the highly conserved proteins be used to reconstruct phylogenetic tree?

 PhySpeTree use 31 highly conserved proteins to reconstruct phylogenetic tree.
 This highly conserved proteins exclusion Horizontal Gene Transfers (HGTs) already.